smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 > From an app developer's perspective, choosing an OEM

 #### App Issue List
 App developers and granted OEMs will be able to see a list of issues for an app.
 OEMs will see issues that were self-authored or shared by another OEM.
-App developers will see all issues for their app authored by any granted OEM.
+App developers will see all issues for their app authored by any granted OEMs.

 ![issue-list-oem][issue-list-oem]
 > From an OEM's perspective